xuranw/locCSN/README.md

 pval
 # 0.252
 ```
 The DISTp pvalue for this toy example is 0.252, which is not significant.
-Looking at the heatmap of
+The heatmaps of the toy example with 20 genes also show similar gene connection strengths for Control and ASD groups.

 The code for all 942 genes are provided below. <span style="color:red"> **Please do not run when you go through the demo.** </span> It will take a long time to finish.